alexwlchan/alexwlchan.net/src/_drafts/google-politics.md

 Google designs the results page to make those summaries prominent and to allow people to find key information quickly.
 It saves users from clicking extra links, but it also means Google takes on the responsibility of keeping those summaries accurate.

-It's concerning that a tech giant lags behind in updating such important information, when volunteer-run projects can manage much more effectively.
+It's concerning that a tech giant lags behind in updating such important information, especially when volunteer-run projects can manage much more effectively.
 Wikipedia, for example, already has [a complete list of newly-elected MPs][wikipedia].
 And pages for individual MPs have a notice indicating that election-based information may be outdated, so readers are aware of potential inaccuracies: